tidalmigrations/tidalmigrations.github.io/pages/tidal tools/vsphere.md

 ### vSphere 6.0

+## vSphere Login

+If you have not logged on to the Tidal API yet, the [`tidal login` command](#login) will prompt you to login to the *Tidal API*  with your credentials, and then it will also prompt you to login to *vSphere*.

+However, if you are already logged on to the Tidal API, you can skip to execute the `tidal login vsphere` command, which will _only_ prompt you to login to vSphere.

+If you do wish to login to your vSphere account, you can select the option `y`:

+After which, a set of prompts will appear to help you connect to your vSphere account:

+1. vSphere Server
+2. vSphere Username
+3. vSphere Password
+4. vSphere API Endpoint
+5. Use SSL/TLS?
+6. Skip HTTPS certificate checks?

+After answering the above prompts, you will see the message _"Login to vSphere successful.
+Saving config file...Done!"_

 ## Configure
 Once you have Tidal Tools installed you need to configure access to vSphere and Tidal Migrations.